Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 HTTP proxy server
 ^^^^^^^^^^^^^^^^^

-When the OpenVPN client is installed behind a corporate HTTP proxy server, the connection fails because the proxy server doesn't allow the VPN traffic.
+When the *OpenVPN Connect* client is installed behind a corporate HTTP proxy server, the connection fails because the proxy server doesn't allow the VPN traffic.
 Thus the *OpenVPN Connect* client is not able to automatically download the *.ovpn* configuration file.

-To solve this issue, you can download a different supported OpenVPN client from the official site and then add manually the correct configuration file.
-Hereafter the procedure:
+Hereafter a procedure to configure your VPN connection in that situation:

+* Remove any previous version of the *OpenVPN Connect* client,

 * Download and install the latest OpenVPN client from https://openvpn.net/index.php/open-source/downloads.html,